mattdistefano/accessibility-training/readme.md

 ### Text alternatives

-All meaningful graphical content should have a pure text alternative that developers can incorporate into the final product.
-Note that this includes not just bitmap images and photos, but also icons, charts, graphs, and any other graphical content.
+All meaningful graphical content should have a text alternative that developers can incorporate into the final product.
+Note that this includes not just bitmap images and photos, but also icons, charts, graphs, some animations, and potentially other graphical content.
 (1.1.1)

 ### Audio and video